 We begin the discussion of Fourier optics by recalling the wave equation for the electric field in a source-free, homogeneous, linear, isotropic, and non-dispersive medium (as derived in Chapter 1):

 For such waves, we define the notion of a wavefront: a wavefront is a surface of constant phase.
-That is, if
+That is, if , a wavefront is a 2-D surface on which is constant (modulo ).

 We can see that the wavefronts change curvature upon propagation in a Gaussian beam.
 For a plane wave, the wavefronts are planes.
 As we may expect, these wavefronts bend when passing through optical components, such as lenses: